hashgraph/stablecoin-studio/cli/README.md

 > The autorenew account must be the user's current account otherwise the stable coin creation will not work, this is due to the fact that the autorenew account must sign the underlying token's creation transaction and currently we do not support multi-signatures transactions.

 After the minimum details have been added, you will be asked if you want to add optional details like the number of decimals, the initial supply or the max supply.
 If you reply "no", the default values will be set.

+Then you will have the possibility to set a **Proof of Reserve Feed (PoR)** for your stable coin.
+A PoR is a smart contract that connects your on-chain stable coin to your off-chain fiat currency supply.
+The idea is to have an on-chain reprensentation of the amount of fiat currency currently collateralizing your stable coin, this amount is called the **"Reserve"**.
+The PoR smart contract will store at all time the current Reserve so that the stable coin can check it before minting new tokens.
+The Wizard will give you the possibility to link your stable coin to an already existing PoR smart contract or, if you do not have any, deploy a new one setting an initial Reserve.

+> It is important to note that, if you choose to deploy a new PoR for your stable coin, your current account will be set as the PoR admin, meaning that it will have the possibility to update the Reserve and upgrade the smart contract code at any time.
+Nevertheless, the CLI will only let you deploy the PoR and link it to your stable coin, in order to operate the new PoR (update the Reserve etc...) or change the PoR your stable coin is linked to, you will have to use the UI...

+> It is also important to note that the PoR you deploy using our tools is purely for demo purposes.
+Chainlink implements a complex, secure and reliable decentralize off-chain system to manage the PoR Reserves, whereas, as specified above, our PoR can be fully managed by your account.

+_For more information about PoR Feeds, check the official [ChainLink documentation](https://docs.chain.link/data-feeds/proof-of-reserve/)._

 Another question is prompt asking if you would like the smart contract to be set as the owner of all the underlying token keys (admin, wipe, ...), you could however set any account you wish as the owner of any token key.
 If you set the smart contract as a key owner, you will be able to grant and revoke this capacity to any other account, since it is the smart contract that will be ultimately controlling the underlying token.